 Our advice is to never renounce your less well paying clients even if you start having the top paying clients regularly.
 You never know how regular the flux of VIP clients will indeed be, and it’s always safer to have your regular client base and business to fall back on.
 Also, even if the wedding planner salary per wedding would at some point not be high enough compared to the earnings you regularly get from your VIP customers, it’s still sane for any business to have volume.
 A good business flow and volume each month is the best business card you could ever hope for, and the one you need most.
 Nothing recommends you most like a consistent flow, even if your top clients are usually the needed ‘business card’ for bringing in even more of these VIP status customers.

-Also, don’t forget that promotion is crucial to your business’ success.
+Also, don’t forget that promotion is crucial to your business’ success and to increase your wedding planner salary.
 People need to hear of you, and you may need to pay a particularly skilled publicity agent or company in order to make sure all the segments of your target clientele are properly reached.
 Social media is more and more important in promotion and self-promotion too (especially if you kindly ask your clients to tag you in the wedding photos they post).
 Just take it one wedding at a time and make sure you help people really live their dream days in the event you organize: that’s the surefire way of achieving a higher than average wedding planner salary.

 Get Your Degree!

 Find schools and get information on the program that’s right for you.